rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

           ...
     }

 KVM keeps two memory slot sets: one active and one inactive.
 The current active memslot is pointed by `*memslots`.
 These are necessary so the VM continues to run on one memslot set while the other is being modified.

-These two memslot sets normally point to the same set of memslots.
+> These two memslot sets should normally point to the same set of memslots.
 They can, however, be desynchronized when performing a memslot management operation by replacing the memslot to be modified by its copy.
 After the operation is complete, both memslot sets once again point to the same, common set of memslot data [[https://lwn.net/Articles/856392/]](https://lwn.net/Articles/856392/).
-For more information [see](https://lwn.net/Articles/856392/){:target="_blank"}.

 Additionally, the memory slots are stored in two ways: as a [red-black tree](https://patchwork.kernel.org/project/kvm/patch/20211104002531.1176691-27-seanjc@google.com/){:target="_blank"}, and also as an [interval tree](https://patchwork.kernel.org/project/kvm/patch/20211104002531.1176691-25-seanjc@google.com/){:target="_blank"}: